cristopher1/generator-koa2-simple-api-generator/README.md

 This generator was created using [generator-esmodules-generator](https://www.npmjs.com/package/generator-esmodules-generator) version 1.0.3

+If you want to use a tool with more settings, see [generator-koa2-api-generator](https://github.com/cristopher1/generator-koa2-api-generator)

 ### What's changed?
 See [generator-koa2-simple-api-generator releases](https://github.com/cristopher1/generator-koa2-simple-api-generator/releases)

 Example of a generator created by `generator-koa2-simple-api-generator`: